Installation Options

 • Don't use wall type brackets on chimneys, only use brackets that require strapping or lashing fixings.

-• Don't modify any safety equipment without the manufacturers prior agreement.
+• Don't modify any safety equipment without the manufacturer's prior agreement.

 If in doubt regarding any aspect of height safety, always seek professional advice and never increase the risks by taking chances